-As 2013 comes to a close, the Planning Department is focused on three major initiatives for the coming year.
+In 2014, the Planning Department is focused on three major initiatives.
 The first is implementation of the “Renew Opelika Road” plan that was adopted by the City Council in August 2013.
 This effort will require modifications to our existing zoning regulations to encourage new development and redevelopment that will revitalize the Opelika Road corridor over time.
-The first round of regulatory changes is scheduled to be completed in May 2014.
+The first round of regulatory changes is scheduled to be completed in June 2014.

 Last, but not least, is the continued implementation of other recommendations set forth in CompPlan 2030, including the creation of a Parks, Recreation, and Culture Master Plan and development standards for new types of performance housing in furtherance of the plan’s emphasis on infill and redevelopment.